inet-framework/inet-tutorials/visualization/doc/step12.md

+---
+layout: page
-@page step12 Step 12 - Showing active physical links
+title: Step 12.
+Showing active physical links

-@nav{step11,step13}
+tutorial: Visualization
+---

-@section s12goals Goals
+## Goals

 In this step we visualize active physical links in a VoIP communication.
 These display which node receives VoIP packets successfully from the sender device at the physical layer.